-There is a theory that listening to a particular piece of music, written by Mozart, may improve how well the brain works This may be a helpful treatment for some people with a neurological condition, including epilepsy.
+It has been reported that listening to music may improve how well the brain works.
+This may be a helpful treatment for some people with a brain condition, including epilepsy.
+The piece of music which has been most studied is Mozart’s Sonata for two pianos in D Major, K448 (also known as Mozart K448).
 This theory has been called the Mozart Effect.
-The piece of music that is thought to help is Mozart’s Sonata for two pianos in D Major, K448 (also known as Mozart K448).

 The term Mozart effect was first used in 1993, by a group of researchers.
 They studied what happened to a group of students, after they had listened to Mozart K448 for 10 minutes.
 The researchers noticed that for about 10 to 15 minutes after listening to the music, they had better ‘spatial-reasoning skills’.
 This means they performed better in certain tasks they were given, which included paper cutting and folding.

-Since then, various researchers and doctors have carried out studies to look at how listening to Mozart K448 may have an effect on people with epilepsy.
-Below is information about three of these studies.
+Since then, various researchers and doctors have carried out studies to look at how listening to Mozart K448 may affect people with epilepsy.
+Below is information about four of these studies.

-In 1998, researchers asked 29 people with epilepsy to listen to Mozart K448 while having an EEG test.
-The people who were chosen had shown lots of epileptiform activity in part or all of their brain during previous EEG tests.
-For 23 people who took this test, the EEG test showed less epileptiform activity in their brain while they were listening to the music.
+1. In 1998, researchers asked 29 people with epilepsy to listen to Mozart K448 while having an EEG (electroencephalogram) test.
+The people who were chosen had shown lots of epileptic activity in part or all of their brain during previous EEG tests.
+For 23 people who took this test, the EEG test showed less epileptic activity in their brain while they were listening to the music.

-In summary, there have been a few, small studies carried out, looking at the effects of listening to Mozart’s music for people with epilepsy.
-The studies have focused on Mozart’s music, rather than music by other composers.
+In summary, there have been a few, small studies carried out, looking at the effects of listening to particular pieces of Mozart’s music.
 Some people believe that the results look promising and that listening to Mozart should be considered as an extra treatment for some people with epilepsy.
 However, other people believe that there is still not enough evidence, understanding or proof to show that this could be helpful.